Chryseisliu/rl-env-p/README.md

 I also packaged the prototype as a simple Docker image so the intended environment can be recreated directly instead of being inferred from prose.

-I can build the image with:
+You can build the image with:

 ```bash
 docker build -t nano-vllm-rl-env .
 ```

-I can run the evaluator inside that image with:
+You can run the evaluator inside that image with:

 ```bash
 docker run --rm -it nano-vllm-rl-env python3 run_eval.py simple_examples/example_bad.patch
 docker run --rm -it nano-vllm-rl-env python3 run_eval.py simple_examples/example_good.patch
 ```

-If I want to iterate on candidate fixes from my local checkout, I can mount the workspace into the container:
+If you want to iterate on candidate fixes from my local checkout, you can mount the workspace into the container:

 ```bash
 docker run --rm -it -v "$PWD":/workspace -w /workspace nano-vllm-rl-env bash